vishwasracharya/vishwasracharya/README.md

   </a>
 <br/>
 <br/>
 <img src="https://github.com/vishwasracharya/Personal-Assets/blob/main/Vishwas%20LinkedIn%20Banner%20-%20No%20Photo.png" />

 ### About Me 🚀
-🎓 I’m a learner & a hustler, peresently pursuing my Bachelors in Information Technology Engineering. </br>
+<p>🎓 I’m a learner & a hustler 😎, peresently pursuing my <strong>Bachelors in Information Technology Engineering</strong> from Sardar Patel College of Engineering, which is located near Vallabh Vidhyanagar where I live, I moved to this city when I was in 10th class before that I used to live in Khambhat.
+Also working remotely as a Jr Frontend Developer intern at <a href="https://futureblink.com/">@futureblink</a>,<p/>
+<p>I was a kinda introverted guy so to overcome my shyness and as a side hustle I make <a href="https://youtube.com/c/VishwasAcharya">Youtube</a> videos, <a href="https://open.spotify.com/show/7DQt4atsshjsEG0Am49lHr?si=ii3DcV4JQT2CxOJWWidZKg&utm_source=copy-link">Podcasts</a> 🎙 and I have a liking towards Photography also, so sharing that through my <a href="https://instagram.com/vishwasracharya">Instagram</a>.<p/>
+<p>And when I feel low 🥱 or in a zone to do nothing then I listen to songs 🎶 and dance on them, just to get myself back on track.<p/>

 ### My Experiences 🙌
 - [Jr Frontend Developer (Futureblink)](https://salesblink.io) - Presently contributing deeply into tech domain remotely.
 - [Web Developer (NMR Enterprise)](http://nmrenterprise.com) - The first internship in tech domain.
-- Video Editing - A Hobby developed & turned it into a skill with a 1.5+ years of experience, by working with companies like [WorldmentMedia](http://worldmentmedia.com), [Curious Wings](https://curiouswings.ml), [IN-DEED Foundation](https://indeedfoundation.org) and making vlogs & guides on [YouTube](https://youtube.com/c/VishwasAcharya) having 13.2K+ views.
+- Video Editing - A Hobby developed & turned it into a skill with a <strong><em>1.5+ years</em></strong> of experience, by working with companies like [WorldmentMedia](http://worldmentmedia.com), [Curious Wings](https://curiouswings.ml), [IN-DEED Foundation](https://indeedfoundation.org) and making vlogs & guides on [YouTube](https://youtube.com/c/VishwasAcharya) having <strong><em>13.2K+ views</em></strong>.
-- Podcast Host of [Vishwas Acharya Podcast](https://open.spotify.com/show/7DQt4atsshjsEG0Am49lHr) since Aug 2020 where I share my experience's and learning having 1.6K+ plays from a diverse area of people.
+- Podcast Host of [Vishwas Acharya Podcast](https://open.spotify.com/show/7DQt4atsshjsEG0Am49lHr) since Aug 2020 where I share my experience's and learning having <strong><em>1.6K+ plays</em></strong> from a diverse area of people.
 - [Blogging](https://vishwasacharya.blogspot.com) with the similar concept like podcast, but in the form of written content.

 ### Skills 🛠